Zahner Conservation Lecture Series:

 Cost: FREE

-Sponsored by Miriam & Vernon Skiles.
+Sponsored by Mary Todd & Jimmy Davis and Miriam & Vernon Skiles.

 Mammals, those charismatic warm and fuzzies that roam our planet, play a crucial role in both conservation and management efforts.
 Herbivores help shape plant communities through browsing and grazing, and carnivores maintain ecological balance by maintaining prey populations.
 Likewise, most mammals aid in forest regeneration by facilitating seed dispersal, aerating our soils, and returning nutrients to the landscape.
 North Carolina is home to an estimated 126 mammal species; 79 of which roam the terrestrial landscape.
 In this presentation, Dr. Aimee Rockhill will delve into her research journey that spans the state of North Carolina, from the coast to the mountains.
 She’ll cover the basics of how researchers survey and monitor mammals, share some of her research discoveries, and discuss areas where additional inquiry is needed.
 Further, she will outline avenues for your involvement in supporting the dedicated mammologists across the state to enhance our understanding and fortify conservation efforts aimed at safeguarding these remarkable species.